-You can configure an external or internal Border Gateway Protocol (eBGP or iBGP) connection between an NSX-T Data Center edge gateway that has a dedicated external network and a router in your physical infrastructure.
+You can configure an external or internal Border Gateway Protocol (eBGP or iBGP) connection between a VMware Cloud Director edge gateway backed by NSX-T Data Center that has a dedicated tier-0 gateway and a router in your physical infrastructure.

 BGP makes core routing decisions by using a table of IP networks, or prefixes, which designate multiple routes between autonomous systems (AS).

 The term BGP speaker refers to a networking device that is running BGP.
 Two BGP speakers establish a connection before any routing information is exchanged.

 The term BGP neighbor refers to a BGP speaker that has established such a connection.
 After establishing the connection, the devices exchange routes and synchronize their tables.
 Each device sends keep-alive messages to keep this relationship alive.

 - Verify that the system administrator dedicated a tier-0 routerto an edge gateway backed by NSX-T Data Center in your organization.

 - Verify that you are an organization administrator or you are assigned a role that includes an equivalent set of rights.